Kivu Ebola epidemic: Sex abuse accusations

 In September 2021, a commission found that between 2018 and 2020, WHO staff had engaged in sex abuse and rape.
 The report prompted WHO's chief Tedros Adhanom to issue a formal apology to those women and girls affected.

 World Bank

 The World Bank was criticised when its Pandemic Emergency Financing Facility, intended to support countries affected by pandemic diseases, had only paid out $31 million of a potential total of $425 million by August 2019 while generating substantial returns for investors.
 The conditions used to decide when the fund should pay out to disease-affected countries were criticised as too stringent.

 International governments

 Financial support has been contributed by the governments of the US and the UK, among others.
 The UK DfID minister, Rory Stewart, visited the area in July 2019, and called for other western countries, including Canada, France and Germany, to donate more financial aid.
 He identified a funding deficit of $100–300 million to continue responding to the outbreak until December.
-He urged WHO to classify the situation as a PHEIC, to facilitate the release of international aid.
+He urged WHO to classify the situation as a PHEIC, to speed the release of international aid.